thinkabouthub/NugetyCore/README.md

 In comparison to monolithic composition of components and assemblies which is arguably an anti-pattern, Modular design is now actively encouraged by Microsoft and is a fundamental principal of ASP.NET Core.

 Nugety allows all related aspects of a feature, including Services, Components and Static Files to be registered with the host application.
-[NugetyCore](https://github.com/thinkabouthub/NugetyCore) will also load each [Module Initializer](https://github.com/thinkabouthub/Nugety/wiki/Module-Initializer) assembly and any dependencies via a module specific [Assembly Load Context](https://github.com/thinkabouthub/Nugety/wiki/Assembly-Load-Context).
+[NugetyCore](https://github.com/thinkabouthub/NugetyCore) will also load each [Module Initializer](https://github.com/thinkabouthub/NugetyCore/wiki/Module-Initializer) assembly and their dependencies via a module specific [Assembly Load Context](https://github.com/thinkabouthub/NugetyCore/wiki/Assembly-Load-Context).
 This will help in the Separation of Concerns and in minimising any leakage between modules.

-[More details](https://github.com/thinkabouthub/Nugety/wiki/Use-Cases) are available on the wiki.
+[More details](https://github.com/thinkabouthub/NugetyCore/wiki/Use-Cases) are available on the wiki.

 # How do I get started?
-Our [Getting Started](https://github.com/thinkabouthub/Nugety/wiki/getting-started/) tutorial walks you through integrating Nugety with a simple ASP.NET Core app and gives you some starting points for learning more.
+Our [Getting Started](https://github.com/thinkabouthub/NugetyCore/wiki/getting-started/) tutorial walks you through integrating Nugety with a simple ASP.NET Core app and gives you some starting points for learning more.

 ## Get Packages